Counting Steps: A New Approach to Objective Probability in Physics: Ignorance of what?

 \section{Ignorance of what?}

 Consistent with our goal to turn epistemic probability in statistical physics into an objective one, the notion of physical probability here proposed has nothing to do with one's credence or degrees of belief.
 It measures, as we have seen, three equivalent {\em physical} properties that each pair of physical states objectively possess: \begin{itemize} \item The difficulty (in terms of physical resources) to realize the transition from one state to another.
 The more probable a state, the easier it is to reach it from a given state with a given amount of resources. \item The distance (in terms of physical resources) between one state and another.
 The more probable a state, the shorter is its distance (in terms of physical resources) from the initial state. \item The relative size of the set of time--complexity functions that are compatible with the above two properties.
-The more probable a state, the larger is this size. \end{itemize} To see how this notion of probability exorcizes ``ignorance'' from statistical physics, we propose the following intuition.
+The more probable a state, the larger is this size. \end{itemize} To see how this notion of probability can turn subjective ``ignorance'' in statistical physics into an objective feature of the world, we propose the following intuition.